gomi42/ShapeConverter/README.md

 * selectively deselect parts of the shape if the shape consists of multiple shapes
 * clipping regions are removed if possible or at least minimized and optimized
 * single executable
-* show a background checkboard to verify transparencies
+* show a background checkboard to verify transparencies of the shape

 ##### Export